6 Things You Need To Know About Confidentiality In Addiction Treatment

 When you complete your intake interview, you should receive a copy of your treatment facility’s confidentiality and privacy guidelines.
 As mentioned earlier, you should be able to complete and sign an Authorization for Release of Information and know your rights as a patient of that particular facility.
 In many cases, the facility employees also have to sign these confidentiality agreements.
 Make sure you are well-informed about your confidentiality agreement and that you see and sign these forms as soon as you are accepted into the program.

 You can also talk with your addiction treatment center about ways they can help you keep your recovery confidential, such as with flexible schedules that allow you to work during the day if you are in outpatient treatment, or even confidential pick-up points and parking if you need transportation to the facility.
-See what your can offer you in terms of privacy that gives you peace of mind about getting the addiction treatment you need.
+See what your addiction treatment center can offer you in terms of privacy that gives you peace of mind about getting the addiction treatment you need.

 5. When Your Information Can be Disclosed